 If you need help determining how much water to store check out our Water Storage Calculator.

-Having some water bottles, water jugs and even a 55 gallon water tank or two is definitely a good idea.
+Having some water bottles, water jugs, and even a 55-gallon water tank or two is definitely a good idea.
+We have put together 13 of the best water storage container ideas to help you determine which container is best for you.

 Start by making sure that you have a few packs of easily accessible packs of water bottles.
 They are cheap at Sams Club or Walmart and you can drink one at a time with no hassle.

-Then find and thoroughly clean some gallon or litter sized jugs to fill with tap or other potable water.
-After that, if you have large enough storage room, garage, or shed, try using some 55 gallon water storage tanks.
+Then find and thoroughly clean some gallon or litter-sized jugs to fill with tap or other potable water.
+After that, if you have a large enough storage room, garage, or shed, try using some 55-gallon water storage tanks.
 Check out our article How do you store large amounts of water?
 Long-Term Water Storage.

 A water filter can be well worth budgeting the money, especially if you need to get out of town quickly and leave your water barrels and jugs at home.
-Keep it in your bug out bag for quick and easy access.
+Keep it in your bug-out bag for quick and easy access.
+See a buyer’s guide to selecting the best survival water filters.

 4. Determine your Priorities